Does this apply to me?

 If I have DRB, how much can I send per year?

 For resident individuals (including sole proprietorships or general partnerships) with DRB, the limit is RM 1 million per calendar year.
-For other businesses or legal entities, that annual limit is RM 50 million.
+For other businesses or legal entities, that annual limit is RM 50 million per calendar year.

 If you’re a market maker, your limit will be based on the net outflow of crypto: the amount of crypto sent to a foreign exchange minus the amount of crypto received from a foreign exchange.
 For example, if a corporate market maker (with a limit of RM 50 million) sends RM 10 million worth of crypto and receives RM 5 million, their remaining limit balance will be RM 45 million.